Dr. Mohamed Nafea

 - Causal reasoning & inference with applications to ML interpretability & fairness; social & biological sciences, and econometrics.

-- Developing ML diagnostic models for Healthcare applications, with emphasis on explainability, privacy, robustness, trustworthiness, and fairness.
+- ML diagnostic models for Healthcare applications, with emphasis on explainability, privacy, robustness, trustworthiness, and fairness.

 - Information theory; with emphasis on its applications to ML systems such as Explainable-ML & representation learning, as well as security & privacy of information processing systems.